kkylin/diffeom/README.md

 The original abstract is below.

 I welcome questions, comments, what you use it for.
-Due to work and family obligations, I may not be able to answer all emails.

 Kevin K Lin
-klin@math.arizona.edu
+lin1@arizona.edu
 July 24, 2016
+updated June 4, 2025

 ----------------------------------------------------------------------------